dniminenn/vhicmd/README.md

 # vhicmd

 A command-line utility for interacting with VHI (Virtuozzo Hybrid Infrastructure) APIs.
-This tool provides a streamlined interface for managing virtual machines, volumes, networks, images, and other resources in VHI environments.
+This tool provides a streamlined interface for managing virtual machines, volumes, networks, images, and other resources in VHI environments. vhicmd requires no external dependencies (VDDK, virt-v2v, nbdcopy, etc) - it handles the entire migration process by leveraging the Virtuozzo API.

 ![vhicmd help](docs/vhicmd-help.png)